 Next make your flavored butter for roasting your chicken.
 In a small bowl add the softened butter, salt, garlic powder, onion powder, cumin and chili powder.
 Evenly mix the spices into your butter using a rubber spatula or spoon.

-Next line a roast or sheet pan with aluminum foil, for easy clean up.
+Line a roast or sheet pan with aluminum foil, for easy clean up.
 Then place your chicken breasts on the pan.
-Then take your flavored butter and place one third of the mixture under the skin of each chicken breast.
+Take your flavored butter and place one third of the mixture under the skin of each chicken breast.
 To do this you need to carefully lift up the skin and create a little pocket to spoon in your flavored butter.
 You want to avoid making a whole on the bottom or sides.

 Roast your chicken for 45 to 50 minutes depending on the size of your chicken breasts.
 A very large chicken breast could take up to 55 minutes.